jackzellweger/n-body-solver/README.md

 ## Numerically Solving The Equation of Motion

 The code then uses Mathematica's `NDSolve` function to numerically solve the system of differential equations defined by `equationsOfMotion` and the initial conditions, over a time interval from `t = 0` to `t = 25 * T`, where `T` is the period of the outermost planet.
-The solution is stored in the `allOrbits` variable.

 ```mathematica